jpk516/1600FinalProject/starthere/step3.md

 # Step 3

-Next, in the search bar, type `cmd`
+Next, in the search bar, type `cmd` and press Enter.